About The College

 • use specialized skills, knowledge, and feedback from clients to determine what eyewear best suits their needs.

 In addition, contact lens fitting is a restricted activity and independent automated refractions, known as sight-tests, can be performed by opticians who are certified to do so.
-Some opticians can provide these services, as they require additional training and registration or certification with CHCPBC.
+Some opticians can provide these services, as they require additional training and registration or certification with the College of Health and Care Professionals of BC (CHCPBC).

 Use of reserved titles

-In B.C., only opticians who are registered with the College of Health and Care Professionals of BC can legally call themselves:
+In BC, only opticians who are registered with CHCPBC can legally call themselves:

 • “Optician”